Allocation of Plots and Annual Fees

 - The initial allocation of plots has been made and a wait list has been established.
 All applications received from this point onward will be added to the bottom of the wait list.
 When a plot becomes available, the applicant at the top of the wait list will be contacted first to determine whether or not a plot is still required.
 If not, the next applicant will be contacted and so on until an applicant on the wait list confirms they would like to have the use of the available plot.
-To ensure that the Society and its members comply with the Community Garden Licence Agreement with the City of Vancouver, starting in the 2015 gardening season, all members will be required to acknowledge their participation by completing and signing the The Village on False Creek Community Garden Member Agreement.
+To ensure that the Society and its members comply with the Community Garden Licence Agreement with the City of Vancouver, starting in the 2015 gardening season, all members will be required to acknowledge their participation by completing and signing the Community Garden Membership Agreement

 - Plots are not transferable and no fees that have been paid will be refunded.

 By becoming a member of the Society by paying the annual fee, all gardeners agree to garden according to these practices.
 Failure to do so may result in the plot being withdrawn.
 Click here for a PDF version of the practices and policies.

 - Organic practices shall be followed and gardeners must not use synthetic herbicides, insecticides, fungicides or any other type of synthetic pesticide.